galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/intermine/tutorial.md

 > 2. Click on **Execute**
 {: .hands_on}

-## Send data to InterMine
+## Send identifiers to InterMine

 Once the generation of the interchange dataset has been completed, open the green box related to **Create InterMine Interchange on data1**.

 > ### {% icon hands_on %} Hands-on: Send data
 >
 >    1. Click on view intermine at **Registry** to be redirected to the InterMine registry, which shows a full list of InterMines and the various organisms they support.
->    2. Find an InterMine that has the organism type you’re working with, and click on **Send to** to export the data to.
+>    2. Find an InterMine that has the organism type you’re working with, in our case FlyMine, and click on the **Send to** green button to export the identifiers to.
+>    3. You are redirected to FlyMine, in the List Analysis page showing the identifiers you have just exported from Galaxy.
 >
 {: .hands_on}
-You are redirected to you InterMine of choice, in the List Analysis page which show the data you have just exported from Galaxy.

-You have now exported your data set from Galaxy to InterMine.
+You have now exported your identifiers from Galaxy to InterMine.

-# Conclusion
-{:.no_toc}

-TO COMPLETE